henrik429/Anomaly-Detection/README.md

 <img src="pictures/bigan_term.png"/>

- The second term was established by the ALICE Paper [[3](https://arxiv.org/pdf/1709.01215.pdf)] and is defined as follows:
+ The second term was established by the ALICE Paper [[3](https://arxiv.org/pdf/1709.01215.pdf)] and is defined as:

 <img src="pictures/alice_term.png"/>